ai-noos/elastic-dicts/README_FASTAPI.md

 The Elastic Dictionary is a data structure that organizes text entries based on semantic similarity, creating a hierarchical structure.
 It uses sentence transformers for embeddings and provides visualization capabilities.

+### Key Components:

+1. **Backend (FastAPI)**:
+   - RESTful API for dictionary operations
+   - Singleton service pattern for dictionary management
+   - Persistent storage of dictionary state

+2. **Frontend (React)**:
+   - 3D force-directed graph visualization using Three.js
+   - Intuitive forms for adding content
+   - Semantic search interface
+   - Settings panel for dictionary management

+3. **Data Flow**:
+   - User inputs text through the frontend
-When you add items to the dictionary through the web interface, they are sent to the backend API, which processes them and updates the dictionary.
-The frontend then fetches the updated state and renders the visualization.
+   - Data is sent to the backend API
+   - Backend processes the text and updates the dictionary
+   - Frontend fetches the updated state and renders the visualization
+   - Graph updates in real-time to show the new structure

+## Visualization Features

+- **Node Representation**:
+  - Categories shown as spheres
+  - Items shown as cubes
+  - Size indicates importance in the hierarchy
+  - Color indicates depth in the tree

+- **Labels**:
+  - Always visible node labels
+  - Automatic truncation for long text
+  - Special handling for paragraphs (first word + "...")

+- **Interaction**:
+  - Click nodes to see details
+  - Rotate, zoom, and pan the 3D view
+  - Hover for additional information

 ## License